30hours/3lips/README.md

 # 3lips

-Coordinate registration for multi-static radar using ellipse intersections.
+Target localisation for multi-static radar using ellipse intersections.
 Not a dating app.

 ## Features

 - Provides a JSON API for geolocation of targets given [blah2](http://github.com/30hours/blah2) radar nodes.
 - Uses a [CesiumJS](http://github.com/CesiumGS/cesium) web front-end to visualise data.
-- Ability to compare a number of algorithms for coordinate registration.
+- Ability to compare a number of algorithms for target localisation.

 ## Usage